Kay's Tutor v Ayrshire & Arran Health Board: Judgment

-"All things are possible and in medicine we never say never, but from the point of view of scientific medicine to my mind there is no evidence to incriminate an overdose of intrathecal Benzylpenicillin as a cause of deafness in this or in other cases and on the other side of the waterfall there is a massive amount of evidence to incriminate pneumococcal meningitis as one of the best known causes."

-The only evidence to the effect that penicillin was the cause of the boy's deafness came from Mr Williams, a neuro-surgeon.
-His theory that penicillin injected intrathecally would itself have a destructive effect on the auditory nerve was rejected by the Lord Ordinary.
-The Lord Ordinary, however, developed his own theory, which was not put to any of the expert medical witnesses who gave evidence for the respondents nor was it canvassed at all at the hearing.
-The First Division of the Court of Session held that the appellant was not entitled to succeed on the basis of this theory and this decision has not been challenged before your Lordships.

 Lord Ackner agreed that this case was distinguishable from McGhee.
 In McGhee there was no problem about evidence that the failure to provide a shower could have caused Mr McGhee's dermatitis.
 The "could have" element simply reflected that it was uncertain which cause (the brick dust at work, or the lack of a shower) was the operating cause of dermatitis.
 But here, the idea that the penicillin overdose "could have" caused deafness was of a different quality.
 It was not just of lesser degree of possibility, but that there was no evidential basis for the assertion at all.